AminMortezaie/django-tutorial/basic-poll-app-django/Readme.md

 - **name:**
 Naming your URL lets you refer to it unambiguously from elsewhere in Django, especially from within templates.
 This powerful feature allows you to make global changes to the URL patterns of your project while only touching a single file.

+# Database Setup
+Now, open up mysite/settings.py.
+It’s a normal Python module with module-level variables representing Django settings.
+By default, the configuration uses SQLite.
+If you’re new to databases, or you’re just interested in trying Django, this is the easiest choice.
+SQLite is included in Python, so you won’t need to install anything else to support your database.

+If you wish to use another database, install the appropriate database bindings and change the following keys in the DATABASES 'default' item to match your database connection settings:

+- _ENGINE_ – Either 'django.db.backends.sqlite3', 'django.db.backends.postgresql', 'django.db.backends.mysql', or 'django.db.backends.oracle'.
+Other backends are also available.
+- _NAME_ – The name of your database.
+If you’re using SQLite, the database will be a file on your computer; in that case, NAME should be the full absolute path, including filename, of that file.
+The default value, BASE_DIR / 'db.sqlite3', will store the file in your project directory.